luminlabsdev/framework/docs/guides/dependencies.md

 ## Usage

-Access to dependency injection can be gained by using `.Expect` and providing the controller you want to inject first and foremost.
-An example is shown below.
+Access to this feature can be achieved by using the `.Uses` property of controllers.
+This a defined table of all of the dependencies that your module uses.

 #### Module 1